The right rug just completely makes a space, don’t you think? I love to look through the rugs whenever we are out shopping.

-Rugs are a favorite crochet project of mine because you can create a gorgeous vintage style rug relatively quickly, and for much less than it would be to buy one in the store.
+You can create gorgeous vintage style rugs relatively quickly, and for much less than it would be to buy one in the store.
 These doily rugs look intricate, but the patterns are often quite simple!

-Clothesline makes rugs that are durable and affordable.
-This crochet doily rug was made several years ago and it is still looks great.
-Here it is sitting under the rocking chair in my son’s bedroom.
+I made this crochet doily rug several years ago, and it is still looks brand new.
+Here it is sitting under the rocking chair in our son’s bedroom.

 I searched around to find a great doily pattern to adapt into a rug.
-I wanted there to be some open spaces in the doily so I wouldn’t have to buy too much clothesline.
+I wanted there to be some open spaces in the doily so I wouldn’t have to buy too many rolls of clothesline.

-This one from The Crafty Tipster was love at first sight!
-It is easy, perfect for crocheters like myself.
+This one from The Crafty Tipster is free, and makes a great rug!
+It is very easy, ideal for basic crocheters like myself.
 She really explains the directions well.
-There is even a tutorial for the “magic circle” used to start the doily.
+There is also a tutorial for the “magic circle” used to start the doily.
 You can click through to her site to grab the pattern.
 You can also use any doily pattern that you like!